Miller2545/2026-NFL-Data-Bowl/README.md

 git push
 ```

+#### 4. Profit

 The following above will add all files to your commit, commit the changes with the message "Added: git commit to tutorial section of README.md", and then push the changes to github.

+This will push it to your working branch.
+When it comes to merging all of our work into the main working branch, I can handle that to make is easier!